 - For instance, noise may bother some people.
 So, you may see people wear noise-cancelling headphones to listen to music or even children wearing earmuffs to block out sound

-- Alternatively, flickering lights may bother them.
+- Alternatively, flickering lights or blue light may bother them.
 So much so, people wear special glasses.

 Moreover, many different disorders, disabilities or differences can contribute to people having sensory sensitivity.
 Besides, sensory sensitivity can happen to anyone at any age.